• Share this on:

 On the way to PlanetProof

 On the way to PlanetProof’ is a new independent quality mark for more sustainable products.
 It is the fastest-growing sustainability label in the Netherlands.
-Fresh fruit and vegetables are one of the main sectors.
+Fresh fruit and vegetables are main focus areas.

-Currently the label is only active across Western and Southern Europe.
-However, PlanetProof has been acknowledged by the Global Ecolabelling Network (GEN) as a reliable ecolabel.
-This means it can collaborate worldwide with other ecolabels in order to have a greater impact on sustainability.
+Currently, the label is only active in Western and Southern Europe.
+However, it has been acknowledged by the Global Ecolabelling Network (GEN) as a reliable ecolabel.
+This means it can collaborate worldwide with other ecolabels to create a bigger impact.

 Sustainable packaging

-As a foreign supplier, you must select package materials that are in line with the ambitions to reduce waste.
+As a foreign supplier, you must select packaging materials that are in line with ambitions to reduce waste.
 This especially applies to exporters that pre-pack fruit and vegetables, such as grapes in clamshells or freshly packed herbs.
+It is not possible to avoid all plastics.
+The trend is to look for more sustainable solutions, such as smart plastic reduction or the use of recyclable materials.

 Tips:

-• Be selective in choosing your packaging materials.
-Find the most sustainable option and only use recyclable, or preferably biodegradable plastics.
-When you pack for retail clients, make sure to do this in close cooperation with your buyer.
+• Be selective in choosing packaging materials.
+Find the most sustainable option and only use recyclable, or preferably biodegradable, plastics.
+When you pack for retail clients, make sure to do so in close cooperation with your buyer;

 What are the requirements for niche markets?